Stability and Convergence of HDG Schemes under Minimal Regularity: Preliminaries

 Triangulations of $\Omega$ will be parameterized by the diameter $h$ of their largest simplex.
-To avoid unnecessary technicalities, we assume that the restriction of $\calT_h$ to $\partial \Omega$ induces triangulations of $\Gamma_0$ and $\Gamma_1$.
-Constants appearing in the estimates below may depend upon the ellipticity constants, the domain $\Omega$, the partition $\partial\Omega = \Gamma_0 \cup \Gamma_1$, and degree $k$ of polynomials utilized in the HDG scheme.
-Typically the constants will also depend upon the maximal aspect ratio of simplices in the mesh, and this will be explicitly stated.
+To avoid unnecessary technicalities, we assume that the restriction of $\calT_h$ to $\partial \Omega$ induces triangulations of the boundary partition $\partial \Omega = \Gamma_0 \cup \Gamma_1$.
+Constants appearing in the estimates below may depend upon the ellipticity constants, the domain $\Omega$, the boundary partition $\partial\Omega = \Gamma_0 \cup \Gamma_1$, and degree $\ell$ of polynomials utilized in the HDG scheme.
+The aspect ratio of a simplex is the ratio of radius of the largest inscribing sphere to diameter.
+Typically the constants will also depend upon the maximal aspect ratio of simplices in the mesh (the mesh aspect ratio), and this will be explicitly stated.
 In particular, the constants for a regular family of meshes \cite{BrSc08,Ci78} will be bounded independently of $h$.

-The broken Lebesgue and Sobolev spaces and piecewise polynomial spaces of degree $k \geq 0$ over $\calT_h$ are denoted
+The broken Lebesgue and Sobolev spaces and piecewise polynomial spaces of degree $\ell \geq 0$ over $\calT_h$ are denoted

 and we write